leilakr/leilakr.github.io/content/publication/preprint/index.md

 ---
-title: "Open Government as an Unfulfilled Promise?exploring Indirect Pathways of Change in Brazil Through the Open Government Partnership"
+title: "Open Government as an Unfulfilled Promise : Exploring Indirect Pathways of Change in Brazil Through the Open Government Partnership"
 authors:
 - admin
 date: "2019-04-07T00:00:00Z"